norswap/autumn/doc/B6-parser-visitors-walkers.md

 The visitor class that handles all built-in parsers is called [`ParserVisitor`].
 Each sub-class of [`Parser`] must implement [`Parser#accept(ParserVisitor)`] as explained above.

-An additional subtelty of [`ParserVisitor`] is that it includes a "catch-all" overload `ParserVisitor#visit(Parser)`.
+An additional subtlety of [`ParserVisitor`] is that it includes a "catch-all" overload `ParserVisitor#visit(Parser)`.
 If a custom parser is defined and does not override [`Parser#accept(ParserVisitor)`] with a cast as shown above, it can still call into the catch-all overload.
 This is not recommended but acts as a sort of graceful degradation.
 Within your visitor